 How is congenital muscular torticollis diagnosed?

-Treatment of congenital muscular torticollis
+How is congenital muscular torticollis treated?

 Treatment may include: